spsaaibi/baisano/content/posts/2020-04-09-no-more-ad-hoc-requests-the-journey-from-data-service-to-data-product-organizations.md

 Luckily, there is a way to turn data service organizations into an integral part of your business, while adding value with every single contribution.
 It implies a shift toward becoming a data product team.
 It implies listening to internal and external customers, and building tools that increase operational efficiency and reduce the need for ad hoc queries.

-On this talk i’ll cover a roadmap of practical steps you could take to achieve this on your organization.
-If you are a developer, data scientist, product stakeholder, manager or executive, this talk is for you.
+On this post i’ll walk through practical steps you can take to achieve this on your organization.
+If you are a developer, data scientist, product stakeholder, manager or executive, this post is for you.